 Finding a job here is still comparatively traditional, as Salwiczek explains: “A rather reserved participant created his Xing profile in such a way that he could be found for his industry and looked specifically for suitable offers.
 So he landed on the profile of a production manager and looked at it without making contact.
 However, the production manager became aware of the visitor and made him a job offer. ”

 The matching has to be right

 However, the matching must be correct.
 We only find job advertisements and applicant profiles with search engines because they are provided with the appropriate titles and keywords.
 Job search only works so quickly and practically if you can also enter suitable search terms in the fields - for example with clearly defined, easily understandable job titles.
 This is a problem for more and more people.
 Career counselor Svenja Hofert knows about the difficulties of finding suitable jobs in job markets.

-Because there are often different names for the same job: “What kind of job am I looking for if I want to work in marketing with a supporting role?
-The corresponding job can be advertised as a marketing assistant, but also as a project assistant or chief secretary. ”According to Hofert's research, it only becomes really difficult in highly qualified positions that require specialist knowledge.
-Because: "The same activities in the area of sustainability could be found under 'scientific staff', 'manager sustainability', 'staff sustainability' and 'expert sustainability'."
+Because there are often different names for the same job: "What kind of job am I looking for if I want to work in marketing with a supporting role?
+The corresponding job can be advertised as a marketing assistant, but also as a project assistant or chief secretary. ”According to Hofert's research, however, it only becomes really difficult for highly qualified positions that require specialist knowledge.
+Because: "The same activities in the area of sustainability could be found under 'academic staff', 'manager sustainability', 'staff sustainability' and 'expert sustainability'."

 Semantic search as a solution?

 A semantic search, as it already exists in the beginning, could be a solution.
 However, it is not the technology that is the problem, but rather the ever faster changing technical requirements due to technical development: This creates new professions even before there is a name for it, let alone training.
 This means that completely different job search methods have to be developed that require more than simply comparing supply and demand.